ucsd-progsys/liquid-server/README.md

 Customization
 -------------

-To configure to a new checker called `toolName`
+To configure to a new checker called `toolName` create a directory

-  1. Create a suitable `config` in `src/Language/Liquid/Server/Config.hs`

-  2. Create a suitable:
-      resources/custom/toolName/config.js
-      resources/custom/toolName/demos/
-      resources/custom/toolName/sandbox/
+    resources/custom/toolName/

+and populate it with:

+    config.json
+    config.js
+    demos/
+    sandbox/

 As an example, see `resources/custom/liquidhaskell/`